w3c/scribejs/features.md

 ## Resolutions, actions

 * `proposal:` or `proposed:`
-	* the value is rendered differently in the generated minutes for an easier reference; it usually precedes a formal vote or a straw vote.
+	* The value is emphasized in the generated minutes for an easier reference; it usually precedes a formal vote or a straw vote.
+* `summary:`
+	* The value is emphasized in the generated minutes for an easier reference; it usually closes a discussion although without a vote.
 * `resolution:` or `resolved:`
-	* the value is emphasized in the generated minutes and gets its own fragment identifier which makes it possible to use a dedicated URL when referring to a resolution.
+	* The value is emphasized in the generated minutes and gets its own fragment identifier which makes it possible to use a dedicated URL when referring to a resolution.
 The list of resolutions is also repeated at the end of the minutes.
 * `action:`
-	* the value is emphasized in the generated minutes and gets its own fragment identifier which makes it possible to use a dedicated URL when referring to an action.
+	* The value is emphasized in the generated minutes and gets its own fragment identifier which makes it possible to use a dedicated URL when referring to an action.
 The list of action items is also repeated at the end of the minutes.

 ## Change of the IRC lines